Impedyme Dual Active Bridge Control car charger wireframe

 ➡️ HIL/PHIL Benefit: Enables comparative analysis of different control methods before real-world deployment.

-Galvanic Isolation
+Galvanic Isolation and Compact Design

 Simulation Objectives

-This simulation helps evaluate:
+This simulation evaluates:

-• Impact of phase shift control on power transfer dynamics.
+• Impact of phase-shift control on power transfer dynamics

 Technical Description